News & Events

 From a legal perspective, there are many aspects of reopening after lockdown that businesses in your sector may have overlooked, particularly where they have made fundamental changes to their operations to adapt to the current climate.

-Here, Marie Kell, Head of our Commercial Law team, runs through some of the key considerations and steps that she is advising business owners in this sector should take in order to protect their contractual position.
+Here are some of the key considerations and steps that we are advising business owners in this sector to take in order to protect their contractual position.

 Check your Contracts

 If you are changing how your business operates due to COVID-19, whether it’s your product offer, how you operate, or your your suppliers it’s really important to review all of your existing contracts and make sure that they are updated accordingly.

 It may be that you need to enter into formal contract variations to ensure that the operative provisions are updated to reflect the new reality.
 It may also be that new contracts are required such as on-line trading terms and conditions if the business has moved from simply a physical offering to an on-line capability.

 As noted previously we are seeing more and more businesses moving their operations online during this crisis but many have failed to review their terms and conditions.

 It may be that your business is now taking on-line payments or offering services on line and accordingly new terms and conditions will need to be prepared.

 It also may be that you wish to draw certain terms to the Customer’s attention prior to a visit that previously were not applicable.
 For example do you need to notify the Customers as to what the new offering will be and do you need the Customer to agree to behave in a certain manner.
 For example to comply with social distancing.
 You may also wish to consider reserving a right for yourself to ask a Customer to leave if they do not comply with the requirements that you have set out to them in advance.

 All of these points should ideally be addressed to protect your business in the new climate.